montesmariana/intro_machine_learning_using_python/README.md

-# A script to make you proud
+# Script: Translation Vendor Database

-This repository contains a small Python program that shows that I have learned Python in this semester.
+This repository contains a Python program that could help a translation agency to keep track of a vendor database.
+The idea is to make it easier for project managers to keep track of who the preferred and back-up vendors are for a project, in which languages they work, what their contact details and rates are and other information that might be useful for the PMs.

 The code has been developed by Elmo Geeraerts.